Microsoft critical of reported repeal of 'Dreamers' program

-"These changes would not only negatively impact thousands of hardworking people across the United States, but will be a step backwards for our entire nation," Microsoft chief counsel Brad Smith said in a statement.
+"These changes would not only negatively impact thousands of hardworking people across the United States, but will be a step backwards for our entire nation," Microsoft's chief counsel, Brad Smith, said in a statement.

 There are currently about 800,000 immigrants registered with the federal government under the program.
 A group of conservative attorneys general have threatened to sue the Trump administration unless he begins to dismantle the program by Sept.
 5.